Sharp bounds for multiplicities of Bianchi modular forms

 If the infinitesimal character $\lambda$ is induced, the composition of (\ref{ST dis}) with infinitesimal specialization is injective.

-\end{thm} \begin{proof} Let $z_1,\cdots,z_n$ be a set of generator of the kernel of $\lambda$.
-By \cite[Prop 3.7]{ST02J}, these differential operators define $G$-equivariant homomorphisms of $C^\la(G, \QQ_p)$.
+\end{thm} \begin{proof} Let $z_1,\cdots,z_n$ be a set of generators of the kernel of $\lambda$.
+By \cite[Prop 3.7]{ST02J}, these differential operators define $G$-equivariant endomorphisms of $C^\la(G, \QQ_p)$.
 Therefore we have a short left exact sequence of admissible locally analytic representations of $G$:

 By taking the strong dual of (\ref{left short la}) and the anti-equivalence of categories between admissible locally analytic representations and coadmissible $D(G, \QQ_p)$-modules \cite[Thm 6.3]{ST03}, we identify $D(G, \QQ_p) \otimes_{\Zg,\lambda} \QQ_p$ with $C^\la(G, \QQ_p)[\lambda]'_b$.